Skip to main content

 Shall we follow the tradition?

 In sum, these examples cannot serve as counterexamples to separating days from nights in an inclusive count.
 Given all this inconclusive biblical data, which interpretation should we follow?
 Is the traditional simple reckoning of days in harmony with the rest of Scripture?
 No, it is not.
 It contradicts Luke 24:21.
-According to tradition, with Friday as day one, counting forward, we arrive at Sunday as the third day from the crucifixion.
-But Luke 24:21 insists that Sunday was the third day since "these things": the condemnation, crucifixion, and burial, along with the related events at the tomb.
-Counting backward, Friday becomes "the first day since", which means Thursday, not Friday, was day one.
-(Recall our discussion of Luke 24:21 in "The Two Key Witnesses to Christ's Chronology".)
+As we established earlier in our analysis of Luke 24:21, the phrase "since these things happened" marks the sequence by exclusive counting, where the day of the events is not included in the count.
+According to tradition, with Friday as day one, counting forward we arrive at Sunday as the third day from the crucifixion.
+But Luke 24:21 insists that Sunday was the third day since "these things".
+Counting backward, Friday becomes "the first day since," which means Thursday — not Friday — was day one.
+(Notice the contradiction: under the traditional inclusive scheme, Friday must be day one; but under Luke's exclusive "since", Friday becomes "the first day since," which means the events must have occurred on Thursday.)
 The two cannot both be true.
 Thus the simple reckoning clashes with Luke's testimony and must be rejected.

 Luke's testimony exposes the contradiction in the Friday scheme, and Matthew's fuller wording drives the point home.
 Scripture sometimes says simply "three days" (e.g., Matthew 15:32), and other times "three days and three nights" (Matthew 12:40).
 Why does it preserve both expressions?
 The distinction must be meaningful: day and night must be counted as distinct spans.
 Otherwise, "three days and three nights" collapses into the shorter idiom and loses its force.